pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### Sharing a single ResourceClaim

-Pods reference resource claims in a new PodSpec.ResourceClaims list.
+Pods reference resource claims in a new `pod.spec.resourceClaims` list.
 Each resource in that list can then be made available to one or more containers in that Pod.
-Depending on the capabilities defined in the ResourceClaim by the driver, a ResourceClaim can be used exclusively by one pod at a time or an unlimited number of pods.
+Depending on the capabilities defined in the `claim.status.allocation` by the driver, a ResourceClaim can be used exclusively by one pod at a time or an unlimited number of pods.
 Support for additional constraints (maximum number of pods, maximum number of nodes) could be added once there are use cases for those.